Ovulation induction with injectable fertility medications, or gonadotrophins

 Many gonadotropins are available.
 The fertility specialists at our Louisiana fertility center are here to help hopeful parents determine which medications will be most beneficial for their unique fertility needs.

-- Human Menopausal Gonadotropin (hMG) is commonly used for ovulation induction with injectable fertility medications.
+- Human Menopausal Gonadotropin (hMG) is commonly used for ovulation induction.
 This medication is a mixture of FSH and LH, and may be recommended for women who do not menstruate on their own due to the failure of their pituitary gland to stimulate ovulation.
 This drug is sold as Menopur®.

 - Urofollitropin, or Recombinant FSH, is similar to hMG, but it does not include LH.
 This medication works by stimulating your ovaries to mature egg follicles.
 This drug is sold as Bravelle®, Follistim® or Gonal F®.